-Temperatures should be maintained for the duration of the contract from application to cure and provision should be made for 24 hour surveillance of equipment by the contractor/shipyard.
+Temperatures should be maintained for the duration of the contract from application to cure and provision should be made for 24-hour surveillance of equipment.

 5.9 LIGHTING

 Lighting during blasting and painting must be electrically safe and provide suitable illumination for all work.
 As a guide, lighting may be considered suitable if this text can be read at a distance of 30 centimetres (12 inches) from the eye.